-The Board of Directors met four times in 2018.
-Each current Director attended all of the meetings of the Board and its committees of which he or she was a member during 2018.
+The Board of Directors met four times in 2019.
+Each current Director attended all of the meetings of the Board and its committees of which he or she was a member during 2019.
 The Company does not have a formal policy regarding Director attendance at its annual meetings, but attendance by the Directors is encouraged and expected.
-At the Company's 2018 annual meeting of shareholders, all of the Company's directors attended in person.
+At the Company's 2019 annual meeting of shareholders, five of the Company's directors were in attendance.